JKBurrows/JKBurrows.github.io/_posts/2020-8-25-Intro-to-R.md

 I miss SAS’s format procedure, which is very helpful for displaying data.
 I also liked that, when SAS throws an error or warning, it does a good job of pointing to the exact spot that caused the problem, and it does a good job of explaining what is causing the problem.
 So far, I have found R’s error and warning messages more difficult to understand.

 ### Do you consider R a difficult language to learn?
-(If you knew R prior to the course, describe your experience when first learning it.)

 I do not think that it has been any more or less difficult than SAS or Python.
-The commands are intuitively words, and the concepts, such as using one function after another to produce a result, are not too difficult to understand.
+The commands are reasonably intuitively, and the concepts, such as using one function after another to produce a result, are not too difficult to understand.
 We’ll see if I change my mind, though, when I try to do more complicated things.